-Free onsite parking including disability parking is accessed via Logandowns Drive, the centre is fully wheelchair accessible.
+Free onsite parking including disability parking is accessed via Logan Downs Drive.
+We provide wheelchair access throughout the centre including toilets.

-If using public transport the Loganlea Railway station is only a short walk away https://translink.com.au/
+If using public transport, the Loganlea train station is only a short walk away.
+Check Translink ’s website to plan your journey.

 - Monday: 9:00am - 5:00pm